-- All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs. - The company's financial liabilities include trade and other payables, loans and borrowings, other financial liabilities etc.
+- a) Initial recognition and measurement - All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs. - The company's financial liabilities include trade and other payables, loans and borrowings, other financial liabilities etc. - b) Subsequent measurement